-For OTC products, content in forums, including interaction between the company and customers, must respect ANMAT Disposition 4980 of 05.
-Until 2023, e-commerce was prohibited.
-With the change of government in December 2023, Health Decree 345, 2024 was issued to regulate Law 27.553 of 2020, which establishes the approval of digital and electronic prescriptions.
-Section 7 of Decree 345, 2024, modifies Websites are expected to comply with what is stated certain aspects of the law regarding the professional in the Medicines Law.
-In terms of advertising funding, practice of pharmacists.
-The new text establishes that Article 37 orders the prohibition of any kind of public "the sale and dispatch must occur at the pharmacy, in advertisement of medicine products that have to be sold the presence of a responsible pharmacist (technical under written prescription. director and/or assistant pharmacist).
-The sale and delivery to the patient may be agreed on electronic What are the most popular social networks in channels determined by the pharmacy, with shipping your region, and what restrictions (if any) are to the location the patient chooses as convenient.
-It is there on biopharma promotion and advertising the responsibility of the pharmaceutical professional to via social media/promoted posts, beyond ensure that the shipping is done safely, in accordance disease awareness content? with the applicable requirements and those established In Argentina, the use of social networks is widespread by the health authority for such purposes."3 and constantly growing.
+Websites are expected to comply with what is stated in the Medicines Law.
+In terms of advertising funding, Article 37 orders the prohibition of any kind of public advertisement of medicine products that have to be sold under written prescription.

+What are the most popular social networks in your region, and what restrictions (if any) are there on biopharma promotion and advertising via social media/promoted posts, beyond disease awareness content?

+In Argentina, the use of social networks is widespread and constantly growing.
 As of 2024, approximately 38.9 million people use social networks in the country, which represents about 85.8% of the total population.
 This high percentage reflects the importance of social media in the daily lives of Argentinians.

-The most popular social networks in Argentina are:
+The most popular social networks in Argentina are2: